007 MAGAZINE - The World's Foremost James Bond Resource!

 Michael G. Wilson cameo in No Time to Die (2021)

 Michael G. Wilson is often mistakenly identified as a member of the audience in The Spy Who Loved Me (1977) at the ‘Son et Lumiere’ sequence in Egypt sat behind Barbara Bach and Nadim Sawalha (pictured below left).
 Closer inspection reveals this is just a similar-looking member of the audience with a beard.
 Similarly, Michael G. Wilson has been incorrectly singled out as one of the Russian Kremlin Council members in Octopussy (1983), when in fact it is just another bearded extra.
 The same is true of Maud Adams’ alleged cameo in A View To A Kill (1985).
 She has been misidentified as one of the people riding on the streetcar as James Bond (Roger Moore) arrives at San Francisco's fish market to meet CIA Agent Chuck Lee (David Yip), and supposedly then walking behind them on the waterfront.
-Neither female is actually Maud Adams.
+Neither female is identifiable as Maud Adams, although the Swedish actress has confirmed she was visiting Roger Moore on location during filming.

 The Spy Who Loved Me (1977) & Octopussy (1983) NOT Michael G. Wilson